jozzzzep/CooldownAPI/README.md

   - **Update()**
   Call this method inside Update() in a MonoBehaviour inherited class.
   Updates the value of all the cooldowns that are subscribed to the specified manager.
-  Decreases all the cooldowns timers by the time at once.
+  Decreases all the cooldown timers by the time, at once.
   A cooldown is subscribed automatically to the CooldownsManager it has been created with.

   - **NewCooldown(float duration)**